TrueNAS Scale vs. Proxmox

 Before we look at TrueNAS Scale vs. Proxmox, let’s look at exactly what TrueNAS Scale and Proxmox are.

-What is TrueNAS Scale?
+What is the TrueNAS Scale NAS OS?

 TrueNAS Scale runs the OpenZFS file system and is the latest operating system created by iXsystems.
 TrueNAS Scale is very similar to TrueNAS Core, but it’s built on Debian-Linux as opposed to FreeBSD.
 TrueNAS Scale provides HCI (Hyper-Converged Infrastructure) which allows you to create VMs and Linux containers.
 TrueNAS Scale also gives you a ton of options for scalability that TrueNAS Core doesn’t.